fbpx

 The Christmas season in Portugal is a joyous time filled with parties, activities, and delicious meals with friends and family.
-If you’ll find yourself in Portugal this Christmas, or if you’re hosting friends from Portugal and want to make them feel at home, read on to learn what Christmas is like in Portugal, including traditions, foods, and popular holiday activities.
+If you find yourself in Portugal this Christmas, or if you’re hosting friends from Portugal and want to make them feel at home, or you are moving to Portugal and want to celebrate like a local, read our Remitly guide to Portugal Christmas traditions, including customs, foods, and popular holiday activities.

 How do you say “Merry Christmas” in Portuguese?

-If you want to wish someone a merry Christmas in Portuguese, use the phrase feliz Natal.
-For a more inclusive greeting, you might choose to say boas festas, which translates to “happy holidays.”
+If you want to wish someone a Merry Christmas in Portuguese, use the phrase “Feliz Natal.“ For a more inclusive greeting, you might say “Boas Festas,“ which translates to “Happy Holidays.”

 What is the weather like in Portugal at Christmas?